wellround-me/.github/profile/README.md

 # WellRound! - Your Routine Optimizer

-Transforming the chaos of personal data into personalized, holistic health insights—to empower you to achieve your full potential!
+Transform the chaos of personal data into personalized, holistic health insights—to empower you to achieve your full potential!

 ## Introduction